a20351766/udo.1.4.0/docs/source/developapps/gateway.md

 channel level.
 As with static gateways, the discovered network must be sufficient to get commercial paper transactions endorsed and distributed.

-Dynamic gateways are the default setting for Fabric applications.
+Dynamic gateways are the default setting for UDO applications.
 They can be explicitly specified using the connect option `discovery: { enabled:true }` on the `gateway.connect()` API.
-Alternatively, the environment variable setting `FABRIC_SDK_DISCOVERY=true` will always override the application choice.
+Alternatively, the environment variable setting `UDO_SDK_DISCOVERY=true` will always override the application choice.

 A dynamic gateway represents an up-to-date view of a network.
 As networks change, service discovery will ensure that the network view is an accurate